National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 ### Download Request Process

-All research results derived from N3C data–including summary tables, figures, and logs–must be reviewed to ensure they don’t inadvertently leak any patient-level data.
+All research results derived from N3C data–including summary tables, figures, and logs–must be reviewed to ensure they don't inadvertently leak any patient-level data.
 The review will check for the policy requirements described above (such as cell sizes less than 20 being masked), and when approved you will be able to download tabular data as a comma-separated-values (CSV) file, images as PDF or PNG, and logs as plain text.

-The submission and export process is described in detail in the [How to download results outside the Enclave training module](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=15) (Enclave access required), but we’ll provide a brief overview here.
+The submission and export process is described in detail in the [How to download results outside the Enclave training module](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=15) (Enclave access required), but we'll provide a brief overview here.

 #### Submitting a Download Request

-The download request dashboard may be accessed from the Enclave homepage under “Download Dashboard.”
-This interface shows your previous requests, and you can submit a new one via the “Submit a new Download Request” button.
+The download request dashboard may be accessed from the Enclave homepage under "Download Dashboard."
+This interface shows your previous requests, and you can submit a new one via the "Submit a new Download Request" button.

 ![The download request dashboard, where researchers can submit requests to export summary data and figures and see the status of those requests.](images/publishing/fig-publishing-030-download-dashboard.png){#fig-publishing-030-download-dashboard fig-alt="download-dashboard"}

 When submitting a new download request, you will first be asked to complete a short quiz to ensure you understand the requirements.
-Subsequently, you will be prompted to enter information about the request, and select one or more “Resources” that you wish to export.
+Subsequently, you will be prompted to enter information about the request, and select one or more "Resources" that you wish to export.
 A single download request may include multiple resources, such as multiple summary tables saved as datasets.
 To export figures you should include them in a Report, which can be done from either the Code Workbook or Contour interfaces.
 Desired log information (such as textual results from statistical tests) should also be copied and pasted into the report so that it can be reviewed.